Lifestyles of the rich and socialist: Bernie Sanders has 3 houses, makes millions

 Vermont Republicans have sought to tie the controversy to Bernie Sanders.

-“If she’d been Jane Done instead of Jane Sanders, she never would have gotten this loan, it never would have survived the most basic of underwriting," Vermont Republican Party Vice Chair Brady Toensing said on "Fox & Friends" Thursday.
+“If she’d been Jane Doe instead of Jane Sanders, she never would have gotten this loan, it never would have survived the most basic of underwriting," Vermont Republican Party Vice Chair Brady Toensing said on "Fox & Friends" Thursday.

 CLICK HERE TO GET THE FOX NEWS APP